-We’re all hopeful for a return to ‘normal’ this year, but realistically we should prepare for the possibility of further Covid-restrictions at weddings.
-If you manage to keep your original date but have to cut your original guestlist, consider giving a virtual speech over Zoom, remembering to ‘mute all’, at least until the end.
+We’re all grateful for a return to more ‘normalcy’ this year, but if you’ve had to cut your original guest list, consider giving a virtual speech over Zoom, remembering to ‘mute all’, at least until the end.

 Alternatively, try a live stream on Twitch – now you’re, like, an influencer.

 If fiddling with technology on the day feels too awkward, simply ask someone to record your speech and email it to guests to enjoy later.
 Or perhaps set up and host a watch party the following day, where you and your partner can sit back and enjoy a few Proseccos as you watch the speeches along with the guests who didn’t make the final cut.

 That’s jargon for ‘small wedding’ if you’re wondering fellas.
 Delivering a speech to a very exclusive guestlist requires a change of tone.
 Having fewer expectant faces in the audience allows more of an ‘in-joke’ vibe to your anecdotes which, chances are, most of your guests have heard before in a less formal setting.